Quartermaster Hall of Fame

 The Quartermaster Hall of Fame Program is to recognize individuals who have made significant contributions to the Quartermaster Corps.
 It was established in November 1985 as part of the Quartermaster Regimental honors program.
-The Hall of Fame in Mifflin Hall at Fort Lee, VA was opened on 12 June 1986.
+The Hall of Fame in Mifflin Hall at Fort Gregg-Adams, VA was opened on 12 June 1986.
 New inductees are selected every year, with the ceremony held annually.